-Tracking the progress of each and every disadvantaged pupil, evaluating the impact of the support that they have been given to ensure it is suited to their needs and money well-spent.
+• Tracking the progress (social and academic) of each and every disadvantaged pupil, evaluating the impact of the support that they have been given to ensure it is suited to their needs and money well-spent.

 Challenges

 This details the key challenges to achievement that we have identified among our disadvantaged pupils.